 Some proteins make breast tumors more receptive to certain hormones

 Sometimes medics use the phrase ‘hormone receptor status’ along with terms like ‘protein status’ and HER-2 status.
-These are all related terms because the presence of certain proteins is what makes a tumor more receptive to certain hormones.
+These are all related terms because the presence of certain proteins is what makes a

 Some hormones affect growth rates, such as the hormones attracted by HER-2 proteins.
 However, other hormones might suppress growth or actually aid with healing and blood flow.